JesseHoekema/JHOS3/README.md

-# JHOS-3
+# JHOS 3
-the best operating system
+this is JHOS 3